kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/RAM_management.md

 runner = "qemu-system-riscv64 -machine virt -cpu rv64 -d guest_errors,unimp -smp 4 -m 128M -drive if=none,format=raw,file=hdd.dsk,id=foo -device virtio-blk-device,scsi=off,drive=foo -serial mon:stdio -bios none -device virtio-rng-device -device virtio-gpu-device -device virtio-net-device -device virtio-tablet-device -device virtio-keyboard-device  -kernel "
 ```

-If you want to add more, go ahead... so wasteful.
+If you want to add more RAM, go ahead... so wasteful... look at you.

 ### How will we manage the RAM ?

-To manage the RAM we need to do the following tasks well :
+To manage the RAM we need to do the following tasks well.
+Really well:
-1. Safely Abstracting the physical memory bytes using software.
+1. Safely Abstracting the physical memory, so that we can manipulate it.
 2. Define methods of correctly allocating memory.
 3. Define methods of correctly deallocating memory.
-4. Defining methods of accessing the correct memory sections
+4. Defining mechanisms that make sure that programs only access the correct memory sections.
-5. Provide a clean API
+5. Provide a clean API for all of the above functions